Port Bonython Hydrogen Hub

 Overview

-Port Bonython has access to an existing deep-water port that facilitates the large-scale export of liquid hydrocarbon products from the Cooper Basin oil fields, as well as access to 1,700 hectares of developable land and considerable wind and solar resources.
+Port Bonython has access to an existing deep-water port that facilitates the large-scale export of liquid hydrocarbon products from the Cooper Basin oil fields, as well as access to over 2,000 hectares of developable land and considerable wind and solar resources.

 Funding

 The Australian Federal Government, through the Regional Hydrogen Hubs Program – Hubs Implementation funding stream, is providing up to AUD$70 million in funding support to the South Australian Government’s Port Bonython Hydrogen Hub initiative.
-This grant would be matched by the South Australian Government providing AUD$30 million towards the development of a hydrogen export hub at Port Bonython, with a further AUD$40 million provided by the shortlisted project proponents.
+This grant would be matched by the South Australian Government providing AUD$30 million towards the development of a hydrogen hub at Port Bonython, with a further AUD$40 million expected to be contributed by project partner developers.

 Projects